Startups are a funny thing.

 A great example of a successful lifestyle entrepreneur is Tim Ferris.
 He was an online influencer before that even became a thing.

+Tim Ferris | He reached stardom when he published the book The 4-Hour Work Week.
+Tim later started a successful podcast that is still going strong.
 He also authored more books and was featured in some of the world’s biggest online and offline publications.
-His passion for trying new things and testing unconventional ideas helped him become of the most followed people on the internet.
+His passion for trying new things and testing unconventional ideas helped him become one of the most followed people on the internet. |

 Buyable Startups

-Buyabe startups are startups made with the intention of being sold.
+Buyable startups are startups made with the intention of being sold.
 These are very common in the tech industry.
-There are a lot of apps and tools that developers create only to sell to someone else.

-This type of startup is most suited for serial entrepreneurs.
-These are people who are driven by the development of new ideas.
 Serial entrepreneurs are amazing at coming up with new approaches and concepts, but they quickly get bored when they start operating the business.

 Buyable startups are also a solid option if you have a great idea that has tremendous growth potential.
-In that case, it might be better to sell the startup to someone that can develop the idea instead of looking for capital.
+In that case, it might be better to sell the startup to someone who can develop the idea instead of looking for capital.

 Tech giants like Google, Uber, and Amazon are constantly buying small startups with potentially great products.
 You can check for the latest mergers and acquisitions in the startup space to see examples of buyable startups bought by big tech companies.